Millennial Spending Habits: More Money on Fitness Than on College Tuition

 After reviewing a study by the Association of Fitness Studios, the Los Angeles Times covered the topic in its business section and highlighted that:

-As a result, there has been a mass exodus away over the last 15 years from the traditional gym and toward boutique fitness studios like CrossFit, Crunch, group workouts, boot camps, Olympic lifting or barbell classes and multi-purpose gyms.
-Co-owner Bert Culha of Cycle House, a boutique fitness studio in Los Angeles stated in the report, “…this place has become part of their social activity.”
+There has been a mass exodus away over the last 15 years from the traditional gym and toward boutique fitness studios like CrossFit, Crunch, group workouts, boot camps, Olympic lifting or barbell classes and multi-purpose gyms.

 To do this, traditional, bulky, space-taking machines should be re-evaluated and stored off-site, outside or in a different area of the gym entirely.
 Of course, any and all of these items must be stored in safe, sturdy and durable containers from time to time.

 To create the spaces and experiences millennials are looking for so your business can capture this growing market segment, PODS is here to help.

 As your partner, PODS logistics and storage services can help you convert your existing gym into the next generation of gyms.
 PODS containers allow gym owners the freedom and flexibility to create unique and interesting space designs that can be specially tailored to meet the needs and interests of the millennial generation.

 PODS storage units give gym owners the tools to provide a more open space allowing the free expression, harmony and fluidity that millennials are searching for.
 Because of the evolving space and social needs in fitness, like the boutique fitness trend, PODS is strategically positioned to help gym owners rise to meet millennial spending habits within the dynamic and rapidly evolving fitness industry.